 There are a lot of different ways companies can implement wellness into their values and everyday schedules.
-Having a wellness coach and providing healthy foods and times to exercises are a great place to start.
-Companies can also invest in wellness programs to ensure that employee wellbeing is taken care of.
+Having a wellness coach and providing healthy foods and times to exercise are great places to start.
+Companies can also invest in wellness programs to ensure that employee well-being is taken care of.
 Below are three wellness programs companies can try.

 - Team Bonding Hybrid Wellness Challenge

 Remote Team Wellness is a company that facilitates wellness classes and activities virtually.
 They have different teachers that focus on organizational wellness through cultivating team building, reducing workplace stress, and creating healthier work environments.
 They have sessions on emotional wellness, mental health, corporate fitness, and more.
-Make sure to check out their free resources, there are plenty of options for any budget.
 An additional part of team building and wellness includes workplace recognition.
 Try sending a Kudoboard to your employees, co-workers, and bosses to let them know how valued they are.

 Core Health also has many different wellness resources for companies.
 Some of these resources include corporate fitness, financial wellness, health assessments, screenings, and wellness incentives.
 It also has a marketplace of many different wellness vendors, so companies are guaranteed to find what they need.